Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

 I found this film to be hilarious, and I laughed throughout the entire film.
 To be fair I can laugh at just about anything, but I still found it to be extremely enjoyable from start to finish.
 It was also relatable enough and had very loveable characters.
 I loved the two leads.
 I also really enjoyed the score and soundtrack, but I think the craftsmanship of the film is what really won me over.

-All in all, Booksmart was a hilarious coming of age film that I loved.
-My only real problems with it is that I would have liked to see a little more done with the side characters, and it did feel a little formulaic in a forced way at times, but it wasn't nearly enough to turn me off from the film.
+All in all, Booksmart was a hilarious coming-of-age film that I loved.
+My only real problem with it is that I would have liked to see a little more done with the side characters, and it did feel a little formulaic in a forced way at times, but it wasn't nearly enough to turn me off from the film.